Royal United Services Institute: Activities

 RUSI members and the wider defence and security community have access to the following activities:

 Research

 According to its website, RUSI "maintains a wide range of multidisciplinary research specialisms.
 It focuses on the areas of Military Sciences, International Security Studies, Terrorism and Conflict, Cyber, Nuclear Proliferation, Financial Crime and Organised Crime".
-In April 2020, RUSI released a report urging the UK's intelligence agencies to step up their use of artificial intelligence in order to “keep pace” with adversaries who seek to exploit new technologies to attack Britain.
+In April 2020, RUSI released a report urging the UK's intelligence agencies to step up their use of artificial intelligence in order to "keep pace" with adversaries who seek to exploit new technologies to attack Britain.

 Analysis

 RUSI experts are often called upon to provide analysis and commentary on the leading defence and security issues of the day.
 In addition, RUSI.org hosts timely analysis on the defence and security issues of the day.
 Content is drawn from its publications and briefings from its researchers.

-Events

-RUSI organises a number of lectures, seminars and conferences for its membership and the wider defence and international security community.
-Its location in Whitehall means that is able to attract leading statesmen and policymakers.

 Publications

 RUSI publishes a number of periodicals and books.
-Its flagship publication is the RUSI Journal.
+RUSI claim that the RUSI Journal is leading journal on defence and security and that it was first published in 1857.